sjj995/sjj995/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Data Engineering
+Deep Learning
 - 👯 I’m looking to collaborate on ...
-Data Analysis Contest
+Deep Learning Optimizer Project
 - 🤔 I’m looking for help with ...
-Machine Learning
+Deep Learning
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...